 Junior high students may receive high school credit for Spanish I by successfully completing both semesters with a "C" or higher.
 Credits will be recorded onto the students' high school transcript with letter grades attached.
-These grades will be counted into the students' cumulative grade point average.
+These grades will fulfill a credit requirement toward graduation at a QCUSD High School.
 Students will continue to learn vocabulary related to people, places, things and actions close to their own lives.
 Students will speak and write extemporaneously using short sentences and sentence strings on topics within their experience with the language.
 They will describe and answer questions; engage in simple conversations; and carry out simple realistic functions.
 In their written language, students will practice expressing their ideas more accurately using correct spelling and punctuation.
 Students will continue to gain an understanding and appreciation of the diversity of language and cultures.